Achievable logoAchievable logo

 The General Adaptation Syndrome (GAS)

-3. Supercompensation: Performance improves beyond original baseline.
+3. Supercompensation: Performance improves beyond the original baseline.

 4. Exhaustion/overtraining: If stress continues without adequate recovery, performance decreases and maladaptations occur.